-The vulnerable groups will be exponentially hit by the combined negative effects of the energy and COVID-19 crisis which will pose acute threats for further increasing the level of poverty.
+The vulnerable groups will be exponentially hit by the combined negative effects of Russia's military aggression against Ukraine, energy and COVID-19 crisis which will pose acute threats for further increasing the level of poverty.
 The government intends to ensure continuous support for employability, and support for socio-economic recovery.

 Support can include measure assisting MSMEs to cope with economic shocks in order to prevent unemployment and related poverty.
 Further measures can take into account social, economic and health aspects, the need to mitigate the loss of income especially in sectors particularly hit by the crisis.
 This support will be rolled out throughout 2022.